dymnz/sEMG/Reports/wang/semg_angle_est/exp_4.md

 * For SUP
   - SEG testing performance is good
   - FULL testing performance sometimes bad
-  - Training error is unstable throughout the testing process
+  - Training error is Fluctuating throughout the testing process

 ---